 If you plan to use your long term care policy to offset your stay at Bickford, we can help with the details!

 We go the extra mile to help you get the benefits you deserve.
 From helping you start the process with initial claim paperwork to asking questions and getting the answers you need, we're there every step of the way.
 We'll even submit monthly invoices directly to your insurance company ensuring your policy benefits are there when you need them.
 Because when it comes to your care, our policy is that you deserve only the best.

 Senior Living Expense Worksheet

-For most families, cost is a key consideration when thinking about moving an aging parent to a senior living community.
-You may be surprised to learn that many older people spend more money living alone and paying separately for mortgage or rent, utilities, groceries, home care and transportation, than they would by joining a senior living community.
-This worksheet will help you compare your current living expenses with that of a senior living lifestyle.
+For most families, cost is a key consideration when thinking about moving a loved one into Bickford.
+You may be surprised to learn that many older adults spend more money living alone and paying separately for mortgage or rent, utilities, groceries, home care and transportation, than they would by living at Bickford.
+This worksheet will help you compare your current living expenses with that of living at Bickford.